‘Let us recover from this with dignity’: Boston restaurant owners frustrated with governor’s plan

-BOSTON (WHDH) – It will be at least three weeks until Massachusetts restaurants can welcome customers back in some sort of capacity, while the days of drinking at a bar and working out in a gym are at least six weeks away, according to the state’s four-phase reopening plan, and some restaurant owners aren’t happy.
+BOSTON (WHDH) - Some Boston restaurant owners aren’t happy as they continue to wait to welcome customers back into their establishments under the state’s four-phase reopening plan.

-RELATED: Baker announces businesses that can resume operating under Phase 1 of state’s reopening plan, issues ‘safer-at-home’ advisory
+RELATED: Baker reveals businesses that can resume operating under Phase 1 of state’s reopening plan, issues ‘safer-at-home’ advisory

 If public health data continues to trend positive, Phase 2 would commence as early as June 8, and restaurants would be permitted to expand their services with capacity limitations and health restrictions in place to guard against the spread of coronavirus.